aethonholdings/aethon-nestjs-boilerplate/README.md

 ```

 ## Testing
+Example unit tests are included for all key components.
 Run `npm run test` to run all Jest tests.